 The ‘Nifty Ninety’ Peak Challenge!

-2020 has been a challenging year for travelers (as well as most everyone else)!
-Concern about COVID-19 has brought change throughout the world.
-In many places, people have been required to stay home, at least periodically, except for essential needs.
-Compounding the difficulty is that many countries have closed their borders to visitors.
+2020 was a challenging year for travelers (as well as most everyone else)!
+Concern about COVID-19 brought change throughout the world.
+In many places, people were required to stay home, at least periodically, except for essential needs.
+Compounding the difficulty was that many countries have closed their borders to visitors.

 Searching for Plan B

 The restrictions on travel may have caused people to cancel travel plans, but if they live in the San Francisco Bay Area, or visit, there are hundreds of hiking trails they can enjoy. ln December 2017, the Sierra Club, Bay Chapter, ran an article in their magazine describing the Nifty Ninety Peak Challenge.
 The goal was to reach the summit of the 90 named peaks or high points in the greater S.F.
 Bay Area.

 The peaks on the list are intriguing: Nob Hill, Telegraph Hill, and Russian Hill, all in San Francisco, are attractive, well-known tourist spots.
 Mount Diablo, Mount Tamalpais, and Mission Peak are landmarks—high points in the region that can be seen from a great distance.
 The hikes represent a wide range of difficulty, and there is a mix of city walks and wilderness treks.

 All of the trails are on public property and are “walk-up” summits rather than climbs—though a couple have a short scramble at the finish.
 They can be reached by nearly anyone in good physical condition, with proper gear and preparation.
 As always, know your personal limits and read descriptions and reports before setting out.